 The dining room table is the center of attention in our house so the Pinterest pressure was on to create something pin worthy.
 I am a little late to the fall dining room tour, but I blame it on tennis balls.
 I just finished USTA tennis and my son is in the middle of his senior year and co-captain of his Varsity tennis team.

 A week ago, the dining room looked more like the tableware aisles at Homegoods at the end of the weekend.
 But, today the table is ready to mingle.
-Please take a peek at my fall dining room tour (before tennis racquets and sweaty uniforms take over the chaise.
+Please take a peek at my fall dining room tour (before tennis racquets and sweaty uniforms take over the dining room chairs.

 The dining room is the one room that feels complete.
-Well, unless I look at the rug or the lack of lighting along the hutch.
+Well, unless I look at the rug or the lack of lighting next to the reclaimed wood buffet hutch.

 Cash flow was one reason, but I also wanted to make sure I liked them before I ordered a 2nd.

 I love these mirrors.
 Homegoods has a great selection of mirrors too.
 But, if you see one, it’s best to snag it.